-The production of hardrock minerals on federal lands is governed by the General Mining Law of 1872.
-Under the law, companies are not required to compensate taxpayers a fair market rate for the use of federal lands or the sale of publicly owned minerals extracted from them, including gold, silver, copper, and uranium, among others.
+For 149 years, the production of hardrock minerals on federal lands has been governed by the General Mining Law of 1872.
+Under the law, companies are not required to pay a royalty to taxpayers from the sale of publicly owned minerals including gold, silver, copper, and uranium extracted from federal lands.
+This approach not only differs from federal management of oil, gas, and coal development, which are charged royalties as high as 18.75 percent, but it also prevents accountability regarding the volume and value of public resources extracted from federal lands.

-This approach not only differs from federal management of oil, gas, and coal development, it also prevents accountability regarding the volume and value of public resources extracted from federal lands.
-Without reform, mining companies will continue profiting from the precious metals and other hardrock minerals removed from federal lands every year worth billions of dollars without generating any return from their sale for taxpayers.
+Without reform, mining companies will continue profiting from gold, silver, and other hardrock minerals removed from federal lands every year while taxpayers lose out on billions of dollars in much-needed revenue.

-A 147 Year-Old Law
+A 149-Year-Old Law

-Congress enacted the General Mining Law of 1872 to encourage settlement and economic development in the West.
+Congress enacted the General Mining Law of 1872 to encourage new settlement and economic development in the West.
 The law allowed any citizen to claim the rights to extract and sell valuable minerals found on federal lands not otherwise closed to mining.
 Over time, Congress instituted separate systems for managing the development of specific resources on federal lands, including energy resources like oil, gas, and coal, and basic mineral materials like sand, gravel, and stone.
 Private interests are now required to compensate taxpayers for the value of these resources, through a royalty or direct purchase contract.

 The hardrock minerals not covered by subsequent laws, known as "locatable minerals," are still subject to the 1872 Mining Law.
 There is no comprehensive list or definition, but these minerals include gold, silver, copper, uranium, lead, zinc, barite, molybdenum, and fluorspar, among others.
 For their development, the Department of the Interior (DOI) charges companies a set of fees for establishing and maintaining a mineral claim but does not recover the value of the extracted minerals.
-These fees include a minimal location fee currently set at \$37/claim, a one-time processing fee of \$20/claim, and a maintenance fee charged to individuals or companies with 11 or more claims currently set at \$155/claim, or \$155/20 acres for placer claims.
+These fees include a minimal location fee currently set at \$40/claim, a one-time processing fee of \$20/claim, and a maintenance fee charged to individuals or companies with 11 or more claims currently set at \$165/claim, or \$165/20 acres for placer claims.